aryanT-aficionado/golds-gym/README.md

+# Gym Project

-# Project to showcase web designing and web development skills
+A mordern React Gym project to showcase my web designing and web development skills.

 Golds Gym app, A mordern React App with the funcitonality to choose categories and specific muscle groups